-In the case of the Planning Commission for example, the Planning Manager or staff person may work for the Planning Commission but is not hired by the Planning Commission.
-The Planning Commission needs to understand that although the planner may serve as its staff by preparing findings and reports, the position is accountable to the Community Development Director, who is, in turn, accountable to the City Manager.
+In the case of the Planning Commission for example, the Planning Division may staff the Planning Commission but is not hired by the Planning Commission.
+The Planning Commission shall understand that although the Planning Division may serve as its staff by preparing findings and reports, the position is accountable to the Director of Community and Economic Development, who is, in turn, accountable to the City Manager.
 It is within the Planning Commission's authority to seek information from the planner, to ask for recommendations on actions before the Planning Commission and to rely on the planner's ability to provide technical assistance and expert knowledge.

-It is not within the Planning Commission's authority, however, to tell the planner to prepare a new General Plan or rewrite the zoning code.
+It is not within the Planning Commission's authority, however, to tell the Planning Division to prepare a new General Plan or rewrite the zoning code.
 These kinds of major undertakings must be approved by the City Council, although the Planning Commission may recommend that the City Council direct staff to undertake a particular study.